-FPPS consists of 2 key components (servers/databases).
+MCCF EDI TAS consists of 1 key component (databases.).
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected by FPPS-Cloud and the reasons for the collection of the PII are in the table below.
+The type of PII collected by MCCF EDI TAS and the reasons for the collection of the PII are in the table below.

-Note: Due to the PIA being a public facing document, please do not include the server names in the table.
-The first table of 3.9 in the PTA should be used to answer this question.
+Note: Due to the PIA being a public facing document, please do not include server names in the table.